eldarsaraj/crt-assessment/Sections/Hyp.md

 Scores distribution chart.
 ```

-The data show that there is some weak improvement in students scores in the second survey, but that difference seems very small, a mere 0.5 points.
+The data show that there is some **weak improvement** in students scores in the second survey, but that difference seems very small, a mere 0.5 points.

 Still, it could be meaningful.

 However, in order to make any such conclusion, we need to run a proper statistical analysis.
 In this section, I'll conduct a basic hypothesis test and comment on the results.

 I'll explain the methods and show the formulas, for clarity purposes.
+Understanding the formulas is not necessary, but it is helpful for gaining some insight about the statistical/mathematical bedrock of the claims made.

 ## Hypothesis test